6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 **Configuration Parameters**:
 - `ExecutionId` (required): The unique identifier for the execution, used to filter data.
 - `Measurement` (required): The InfluxDB measurement to export.
-- `Bucket` (optional, v2 only): The bucket in InfluxDB v2 where the data is stored.

 **YAML Configuration Example**:
 ```yaml